 At this time something in me broke and things got pretty messed up.

 Now would be really good if you could read the whole story of my mental health issues HERE.

 But to make it short I was going from doctor to doctor for around 6 months.

-Final diagnose the Panic disorder and severe depression.
+Final diagnosis the Panic disorder and severe depression.

 I missed most of my lessons and couldn’t attend the exams.
 I ask my school to excuse me from my duties as I had health problems.
 They refused to accept it as a valid reason to miss school.
 Even though I had enough credits for next year they simply send me to “middle year”.
 I was no longer first year nor the second year even though I had most of the second year finished.